Citizen's Police Academy

 To give you a better idea of the program, here are the topics we cover:

-Click the links shown here to follow the CPA week-to-week.
+Click the links shown here to follow the CPA week.

 The CPA has been a very popular and well-critiqued program since its inception in 1994.
 Names are always welcome to be placed on a waiting list for future classes.
 It's worth the wait!